spmiddlebrooks/Get-SkypeUserDiscoveryData/README.md

 The CSV file specified as the -FilePath parameter MUST contain a column named userPrincipalName.
 Other columns can exist in the CSV and will be ignored.
 For most use cases, you will probably want to use a command similar to the below to generate a report file in CSV format.

-Example: Test-CsUser.ps1 -FilePath CsvInputFile.csv | Export-Csv -NoTypeInformation -FilePath UserReport.csv
+Example: Get-UserAttributes.ps1 -FilePath CsvInputFile.csv | Export-Csv -NoTypeInformation -FilePath UserAttributeReport.csv